 We managed to arrive back in time so that we didn’t annoy my mother, and she served up a lovely seven-pound turkey dinner to seven people.
 No turkey sandwiches for us this year.
 That was when I decided: this is it.
 From now on, my parents can come up to my house for Thanksgiving.
 They’re retired.
 They don’t have to wait for the day before Thanksgiving to set out on the trip.
 I felt a great weight lift from my shoulders, and I gave thanks for my dysfunctional family.

 ©Alice Magrane - Sun City Writers Workshop - Las Vegas, NV.

-Visit our Comedy Writers Network and read up to forty original comedy stories and poems.
+Visit our Comedy Writers Network and read up to forty original comedy short stories and poems.

 "HAPPY THANKSGIVING TO ALL OUR MEMBERS AND GOOGLE + FRIENDS."